invertase/notifee/packages/documentation/docs/react-native/docs/displaying-a-notification.md

 When the button is pressed, we perform two tasks: creating a channel & displaying a notification.

-Channels are an Android only concept used to categorize and allow users to control how notifications are handled on their devices.
+Channels are an Android-only concept used to categorize and allow users to control how notifications are handled on their devices.
 Channels are created with sensible default settings and are created or updated each time a call to `createChannel` is performed, so it is safe to keep calling this method.